tarantool/doc/doc/reference/reference_lua/datetime/datetime_object.rst

     ..  method:: totable()

-        Convert the information from the ``datetime`` object into the table format.
+        Convert the information from a ``datetime`` object into the table format.
         Resulting table has the following fields:

         ..  container:: table